GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tasseled-cap-percentiles-landsat/_details.md

 ## Background

-The Tasseled Cap (Kauth-Thomas) transformation takes satellite imagery and shows the degree of greeness, wetness and brightness across the observed area.
+The Tasseled Cap (Kauth&ndash;Thomas) transformation takes satellite imagery and shows the degree of greeness, wetness and brightness across the observed area.
 These indexes help users understand the combinations of vegetation, water and bare areas respectively.
 As such the Tasseled Cap is a useful input into environmental analyses, especially where there are mixtures of all three features in the landscape, such as in wetlands.

 ## What this product offers